By Martin Alva - December 12, 2018

 Should I Consider Restoring My Classic Car?

 Again, another conundrum that haunts classic car collectors and aficionados.
 “I have a rust bucket that is a show car at heart.
-Is it worth restoring?”
+Is it worth to do classic car restoration ?”
 The question is quite simple.
 The answer, on the other hand, is complicated.
 But such is the world of classic cars.

 Before you start pouring your hard-earned cash into a classic car restoration, you need to assess whether the project is a money drain or a genuine candidate worthy of bringing back to life.
 After all, you don’t want to invest way more than what the car would be worth once finished.

 Before committing to restoring a car, here are a few steps you must take.

 This is a research-heavy yet fun part of the process.
 In order to assess how much you can spend on a full restoration, it is a good idea to find out how much the car will be worth when it is restored.
 Call on your inner classic car worshipper and gain mastery over the particular automobile you wish to restore.
 Ensure the accuracy of your price evaluation.

 For a yardstick measure, it is a good practice to get three numbers for the project.
 First, find out the most expensive example sold of your car’s exact same make and model.
 For the cheapest bids, there is always eBay.
 Once you have both ends of the spectrum in sight, you will be able to price your car more accurately.
 To be on the safe side, attach a middle-of-the-road number.
 Here, you have those three numbers.